jonaprieto/specs/src/architecture/interoperability/ethereum-bridge.md

 /eth_block/$block_hash/merkle_proofs : Vec<Vec<u8>>
 ```

-For every Namada block proposal, the vote of a validator should include
+For every Namada block proposal, the vote extension of a validator should include
 the headers, hash, & smart contract messages (possibly with Merkle proofs)
 of the Ethereum blocks they have seen via their full node such that: